hdavid/VCVRack-Holon.ist/README.md

 mDNS/bonjour is used for autodiscovery.

 - MacOS
-  - Holon.ist automatically detects VCV Rack when Holonic Source plugin is loaded.
+  - Holon.ist automatically detects VCV Rack when the Holonic Source plugin is loaded.
 - Windows
   - requires Bonjour SDK from Apple to be installed: https://developer.apple.com/bonjour/
   - Check that the Bonjour Service is running.